Frank Tannenbaum: Academic career

 With the help of several philanthropists, he attended Columbia University, where classmates included Samuel Roth.
 In 1921, Tannenbaum received his bachelor's degree from Columbia.
 He received his Ph.D. in economics from the Brookings Institution (undated).
 He then served in the U.S. Army, stationed in the south.

 He then moved to Mexico, where he conducted research on rural education and served as an adviser to President Lázaro Cárdenas.

 In 1931, he reported to the Wickersham Commission study on Penal Institutions, Probation and Parole (Volume 9).

 In 1932, he returned to the United States to teach criminology at Cornell University.

 In 1935 he joined the faculty at Columbia, where he became professor of Latin American history.
 A notable student at Columbia was Robert J. Alexander, who went on to become professor of history at Rutgers University, specializing in the trade union movement in Latin America and dissident communist political parties.

 In 1944, Tannenbaum was instrumental in proposing the Columbia University Seminars format; a group of Columbia faculty, other faculty, and students who gathered together in discussion of issues on compelling topics such as peace and war, and other general subjects of concern.
 He participated in the Seminar on Government in February - May 1945 with J.H.
 Randall Jr., and Herbert W. Schneider with his essays "The Coordinate State" and "The Balance of Power in Society," published in his book of the same title.
 Twenty years after, his book on the Columbia Seminars was published in 1965, A Community of Scholars, and 39 seminars were conducted by that time.

+He was a member of the Citizens Committee for a Free Cuba, founded in 1963.

 He retired from Columbia University in 1965.
 He died in New York City in 1969.